bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

   This loads BokehJS and the tests.
 To run the tests, issue ``Tests.run_all()`` in your browser's JavaScript console.
 This allows you to set breakpoints before running code.
   You can filter out tests by providing a keyword or a regular expression.
+  [only works with Chrome? or also firefox?
+Also: opens http://stuff.com/baz.html and others??!]

 Trigger tests with endpoint
   Initiate test runs by accessing one of the following endpoints with your browser: